nps5696/computer-vision-cognition/weekly_reports/Status_Report_11_06_23.md

-# Status Report for the Week of 10/30/23
+# Status Report for the Week of 11/06/23

 ## Team Report

  - Previous week progress
-   - ML CNN layers are writen
-   - ML and hyperparameters config in development
-   - Some python linter errors fixed

- - Progress and Issues
    - Machine Learning Model Developed
    - Trained model deployed and fed with camera frames
    - Model hyperparameter tuning started

+ - Progress and Issues
+   - Added functionality for trained model face detection events submission to backend service
+   - Adam optimizer issue fixed
+   - Model retrained with much better accuracy

  - Plans and Goals
-   - Add functionality to the running face recognintion application to post data to backend API
-   - Tune hyperparameters on ML model
-   - Configure Docker image for face detection application
-   - Plant out deployment process
-   - Team sync-up
+   - Dokerize each components(FE, BE, ML-BE) into images
+   - Configure GitHub Actions to build and upload images to DockerHub
+   - Prepare deployment How-To, verify the procedure, deploy images(try utilizing GitHub Actions) to AWS EC2, test functionality

 ## Contributions of Individual Members